tide-foundation/mechapurse/README.md

 3. Self-Sovereign, Composable Identity Framework

-   MechaPurse integrates Tide BYOiD, a user-centric, decentralized authentication mechanism that offers Hedera applications a privacy-preserving identity system that requires no change to the user experience, no centralized authentication, and no platform-side secrets to secure.
+   MechaPurse integrates Tide BYOiD, a user-centric, decentralized authentication mechanism that offers Cardano applications a privacy-preserving identity system that requires no change to the user experience, no centralized authentication, and no platform-side secrets to secure.

 4. Eliminates the Need for Central Admins or Root Privileges